chrismbah/strapi-devblog-readme/README.md

 ```
+### Key Points

-In the `page.tsx` file, we created a dynamic blog post page using the `[slug]` dynamic route.
+- In the `page.tsx` file, we created a dynamic blog post page using the `[slug]` dynamic route.
 This component allows us to fetch and display blog post content based on the slug from the URL.
 Here’s a breakdown of the main features:

-We use the `useEffect` hook to fetch the blog post data from an API using the `getPostBySlug` function, which takes the `slug` as a parameter.
+- We use the `useEffect` hook to fetch the blog post data from an API using the `getPostBySlug` function, which takes the `slug` as a parameter.
 The fetched data is then stored in the component’s state.

-The blog content is written in markdown, and we use the `react-markdown` package to render it, supporting various markdown syntax features like **headings**, **lists**, and **links**.
+- The blog content is written in markdown, and we use the `react-markdown` package to render it, supporting various markdown syntax features like **headings**, **lists**, and **links**.
 The `remark-gfm` plugin adds GitHub-flavored markdown, while `rehype-raw` allows rendering raw HTML.

-Code blocks within the blog are styled using `react-syntax-highlighter` with the `Dracula` theme.
+- Code blocks within the blog are styled using `react-syntax-highlighter` with the `Dracula` theme.
 We also provide a button for users to copy code snippets to their clipboard.

-The component displays the blog’s `title`, `description`, `publication date` (formatted with `Moment.js`), `categories`, and `cover image` (if available).
+- The component displays the blog’s `title`, `description`, `publication date` (formatted with `Moment.js`), `categories`, and `cover image` (if available).

-A *"Back to Blogs"* button allows users to navigate back to the blog listing.
+- A *"Back to Blogs"* button allows users to navigate back to the blog listing.

 This setup allows us to dynamically render blog posts, enhancing the user experience with features like *code copying* and *syntax highlighting*.

-# Create Write Post component
+## Creating Write Post page

 We will proceed to create a `WritePost` component to enable users seamlessly write posts and upload images.